-Overview of Taxes
+Overview of Favor 2018 Runner Taxes

-Receiving a 1099
+Receiving a 1099-K

-Form 1099-K: Runners who delivered at least 200 Favors and generated at least $20,000 in gross Favors in the last year will receive a Form 1099-K.
+Runners who delivered at least 200 Favors and generated at least $20,000 in gross Favors in 2018 will receive a Form 1099-K.

-If you expect to receive a 1099, here’s how it breaks down:
+If you expect to receive a 1099-K, here’s how it breaks down:

-1099-K: If you are eligible to receive a 1099-K, it will come from Stripe, our payment processor, via Payable and the dollar amount you see in Box 1 consists of the total amount from all Favors for which you ran in the previous year.
+Your 1099-K will come from Stripe, our payment processor, via Payable.
+The dollar amount in Box 1(a) consists of the total amount from all Favors you ran in 2018.
 Please note that this amount includes the cost of items, so it will be a larger number than what you took home in delivery fees and tips.
-The 1099-K does not provide a separate box for Favor to report your take home earnings, but we will provide that information to you in Runner Tools.
+The 1099-K does not provide a separate box for Favor to report your take-home earnings, but we will provide that information to you in Runner Tools.